-If you would like free advice on whether you have a valid claim or not, please feel free to get in touch.
+If you have tripped on a pavement causing an injury and would like free advice on whether you have a valid claim or not, please feel free to get in touch.
 You can call or use our live chat to discuss whether you could claim compensation for your injuries.

 How Much Compensation For A Fall On A Pavement?

 The amount of compensation paid for a fall on a pavement will vary from case to case.
 To help determine the settlement level, several factors will need to be considered.
 These include the severity of your injuries, whether you lost any income while you were recovering and whether you’ll continue to suffer in the future.